 SNOdar just got better.
 R.M.
 Young’s engineering team took customer feedback seriously, overhauling the app, improving SDI-12 reliability, and refining the hardware.
 In this webinar, we’re walking through exactly what changed, why it matters, and how a LiDAR-based sensor this compact and this low-power holds up when conditions are at their worst.

-In this webinar, we will walk through:
+In this webinar, we walk through:

 - Why LiDAR outperforms ultrasonic sensors in storm conditions — and what that means for your data